18 Nov 2025

 What It Means To Be a Man: A Healthier Masculinity, With George Bell

 The conversation around masculinity has become divisive and explosive.
-It’s turned into something of a war of words.
-Some say we have a masculinity crisis, some are saying it’s always been in crisis.
-Others are arguing for people to “just leave men alone”, while others still are certain masculinity has become toxic, and is in need of an entire rebuild.
+It’s turned into a war of words.
+Some say we have a masculinity crisis, some say it’s always been in crisis.
+Others argue to “just leave men alone”, while others argue masculinity has become toxic and is in need of an overhaul.

-In amongst all this squabbling, very little progress is actually being made.
-Bridges are rarely built through criticism.
-And so as this war of words rages on, men continue to struggle, often in silence.
-Movember has found that, on average, a man will take his own life every single minute of every single day somewhere around the globe.
-Despite all the awareness-raising in recent years, the UK male suicide rate is at its highest level since 1999, based on 2023 and 2024 death registrations
+Amid all this squabbling, very little progress is actually being made.
+Criticism rarely builds bridges and as these debates rage on, many men continue to struggle in silence.
+Movember Foundation has reported that, on average, a man dies by suicide roughly every minute somewhere around the globe.
+Despite all the awareness-raising in recent years, the UK male suicide rate remains at its highest level since 1999, as indicated by 2023 and 2024 death registrations1

 But it’s not only here where men are struggling.
-Men are at higher risk of premature death from a range of health challenges, they’re more likely to struggle with a substance abuse addiction, and there’s a silent loneliness epidemic brewing.
+Men are at higher risk of premature death from a range of health challenges, they’re more likely to struggle with a substance use disorder, and there’s a silent loneliness epidemic brewing.

 It’s clear that more needs to be done, and urgently.